 Rustem Feyzkhanov compares AWS Step Functions and Azure Logic Apps, discussing their pricing, features, and pros and cons.
 He also demonstrates a number of applications and their architectures, including an ML/DL pipeline, load testing, image processing, and report generation.
 You’ll then learn how serverless workflows allow you to conduct production tasks such as A/B testing modules, canary deployments, and error handling.

 Rustem Feyzkhanov is a machine learning engineer at Instrumental, where he creates analytical models for the manufacturing industry.
-Rustem is passionate about serverless infrastructure (and AI deployments on it) and has ported several packages to AWS Lambda from TensorFlow, Keras, and scikit-learn for ML to PhantomJS, Selenium, and WRK for web scraping.
+Rustem is passionate about serverless infrastructure (and AI deployments on it) and is the author of the course and book Serverless Deep Learning with TensorFlow and AWS Lambda.

 Comments on this page are now closed.